Crimean Tatar language

-A long-term ban on the study of the Crimean Tatar language following the deportation of the Crimean Tatars by the Soviet government has led to the fact that at the moment UNESCO ranked the Crimean Tatar language among the languages under serious threat of extinction (severely endangered).
+A long-term ban on the study of the Crimean Tatar language following the deportation of the Crimean Tatars by the Soviet government has led to the fact that at the moment UNESCO ranks the Crimean Tatar language among the languages under serious threat of extinction (severely endangered).
+However, according to the Institute of Oriental Studies, due to negative situations, the real degree of the threat has elevated to critically endangered in recent years, which are highly likely to face extinction in the coming generations.

+Crimean language is one of the official languages of the Autonomous Republic of Crimea (Ukraine), along with Ukrainian and Russian.
+It is also one of the state languages of the Republic of Crimea (Russian occupation, considered "temporarily occupied territories" by the Ukrainian government), the other ones being Ukrainian and Russian.
+In Romania the Crimean Tatar language is officially recognised as a minority language.

 Number of speakers

 Today, more than 260,000 Crimean Tatars live in Crimea.
-Approximately 150,000 reside in Central Asia (mainly in Uzbekistan), where their ancestors had been deported in 1944 during World War II by the Soviet Union.
+Approximately 120,000 reside in Central Asia (mainly in Uzbekistan), where their ancestors had been deported in 1944 during World War II by the Soviet Union.
 However, of all these people, mostly the older generations are the only ones still speaking Crimean Tatar.
 In 2013, the language was estimated to be on the brink of extinction, being taught in only around 15 schools in Crimea.

 Turkey has provided support to Ukraine, to aid in bringing the schools teaching in Crimean Tatar to a modern state.